Information for General Practice

 - Patients born after 2006 will already be opted onto the NIR.

-- Some people in the target age group will not know their immunisation status.
+- Some people will not know their immunisation status.
 In the first instance, messaging will encourage them to check with parents/caregivers and the records they hold.
 If, after checking, they still don’t know, we will advise them to check with their GP.

 If there is no record of MMR being administered, we ask that you go ahead and vaccinate.

-Information from Southern DHB and WellSouth Primary Network
+Information from Te Whatu Ora Southern and WellSouth Primary Network

 There are several different types of Patient Management System.
 Helpful instructions of how to “opt on” patients into the NIR under each system are provided in the Resources and Information section below.

-Southern DHB/WellSouth Primary Network will also look to provide General Practices with confidential reports around the immunisation data they provide throughout the campaign.
+Te Whatu Ora Southern / WellSouth Primary Network will also look to provide General Practices with confidential reports around the immunisation data they provide throughout the campaign.
 This will help them to monitor whether the data is being transferred successfully to the NIR, or whether there are issues with the electronic transfer that need to be looked at.

 Timeframe and messaging

 In terms of General Practice, this measles campaign and immunisation work is an extension of business as usual.
 General Practices will already being routinely providing scheduled vaccinations and other vaccinations upon request.

 The messaging will give information about measles, encourage people to be get their MMR and provide information about where they can be vaccinated.
 It will also encourage them to become fully immunised.